anilgeorge04/anilgeorge04.github.io/_pages/about.md

 I follow my curiosity, explore data, analyze products, simplify concepts, and look to learn here.
 I keep the format short and crisp.
 I want to start an open discussion around mental, physical, and financial well-being of folks early in their career.

 If any of this interests you, subscribe now and
-{% include feedburn-subscribe.html %}
+{% include feed-subscribe.html %}
 You can unsubscribe easily at any time.
 If you face any issues, [write to me](mailto:contact@minimalcave.com) directly.

 ### About the site
 This site is another project I enjoy tinkering around with.
 It exposed me to the absolute brilliance of open-source tools and community.

 Powered by the Ruby projects [Jekyll](jekyllrb.com/) and [Minimal Mistakes](https://mademistakes.com/minimal-mistakes/), the entire website runs for free.
-[Disqus](https://disqus.com/) runs the comment system and discussions while [follow.it](https://follow.it/s/7z1U) powers the email subscriptions via RSS feed.
+[Disqus](https://disqus.com/) runs the comments and discussions while [Mailchimp](http://eepurl.com/hwsf0n) powers the email subscriptions.

 I release all blog posts under a Creative Commons [License](https://creativecommons.org/licenses/by-sa/4.0/).
 All opinions and views are my own.
 They do not represent any organization I am/was affiliated with.